 AGM battery – Overview and key features

-Through its introduction, more users could handle and transport the batteries without the dangers of the traditional car batter, and the construction of the fiberglass mat means that the design of the battery could now move away from the traditional cube into a cylindrical form.
+Through its introduction, more users could handle and transport the batteries without the dangers of the traditional car battery, and the construction of the fiberglass mat means that the design of the battery could now move away from the traditional cube into a cylindrical form.

 There are several AGM battery types in the market, though we will only highlight some of the best ones.
 These include;